tintincita/FilRougeM2i-Front/README.md

 Frontend application designed to work with the backend server `FilRougeM2i - Backend` available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)

-This application is designed to solve document management, creation and editing by providing creative and flexible tools.
+This application is designed to solve personal and professional document management, creation and editing by providing creative and flexible tools.

 # Usage